Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.MCSB.v1.md

 <!-- EXPERIMENTAL -->

-Microsoft Cloud Security Benchmark v1.
+Rules for GA Azure features that align to the Microsoft Cloud Security Benchmark v1.
+This baseline is updated each release.

 ## Controls